 That said, there is something that’s quite unique about bisques.
 Firstly, they are great as a starter to any holiday meal and on chilly cold nights.
 More importantly is of course their flavor, they are rich and hyper-delicious.
-They are filling enough to have simply on their own or as an appetizer.
+And they are filling enough to have simply on their own or as an appetizer.

-Shrimp Bisque, I believe wholeheartedly must be made 100% with the flavor of the shells themselves.
+Shrimp Bisque, I believe wholeheartedly must be made 100% with the flavor of the shrimp shells themselves.
 It boggles my mind a little when I see shrimp bisque made with fish broth and the shrimps are added at the end.
 Again, let me say, no matter what, as long as a soup, chowder or bisque is full of delicious flavors, I’m all in!
 So please don’t let that comment of mine offend you.
 I just feel that a shrimp bisque is much better made from the actual broth of the shrimp shells themselves.

 After you peel and devein the shrimp, reserve the shells.
 Then boil those same shells in a cup or two of water for 10-15 minutes and blend the shells with broth in a blender till almost fine.
 Strain the shells, reserving the broth and use that same broth for your actual shrimp bisque.
 There is something magical in this simple step and if you have never done it before, I promise you will always make your shrimp bisque this way.

-- 2 Tbsp olive oil
+- 2 tablespoon olive oil

-- 1 onion (chopped)
+- 1 onion chopped

-- 5 garlic (finely chopped)
+- 5 garlic cloves finely chopped

 - 2 cups homemade shrimp broth made from the shrimp shells

 - 1 cup heavy cream

-- 2 Tbsp dry sherry
+- 2 tablespoon dry sherry

-- 2 Cups water
+- 2 cups water

-- 3 Tbsp unsalted butter
+- 3 tablespoon unsalted butter

-- 2 plum tomatoes (chopped)
+- 2 plum tomatoes chopped

-- 1/3 cup cilantro (chopped)
+- ⅓ cup cilantro chopped

-- 1 avocado (cubed)
+- 1 avocado cubed

-- salt (to taste)
+- salt to taste

 - crusty bread or tortilla chips

-- 1/2 cup queso fresco (mexican white cheese) (crumbled, for topping)
+- ½ cup queso fresco mexican white cheese (crumbled, for topping)

 - Add heavy cream, sherry, butter and 2 cups of water.
-Sprinkle cayenne pepper and cook for about 10 to 15 minutes over medium to lower heat.
+Add cayenne pepper and cook for about 10 to 15 minutes over medium to low heat.
 Soup will start to thicken.

-- Add shrimp and cook for another 10 minutes or until shrimp pieces are cooked.
+- Add shrimp and cook for another 7-10 minutes or until shrimp pieces are cooked.
 Do not overcook shrimp.

 - Cube avocado.Serve bisque in bowls and garnish with avocado cubes and queso fresco (if adding).
-Serve bisque by itself or with crusty bread or tortilla chips.
+Serve bisque by itself, crusty bread or tortilla chips.